ZengYuni/UAVData/README.md

 # UAVData

-UAVData: A large dataset for detecting UAVs
+UAVData: A dataset for detecting UAVs

-The dataset and code will be released.
+The dataset and code will be released when the paper is public.